 If you or an employee causes damage to another person’s vehicle or property, you may be held liable for any damages caused.
 In most states, you are legally required to have property damage liability insurance.
 Property damage liability insurance does not cover damage done to your own vehicle.

 Depending on the size of your business and the amount of risk that you face, you may find that your standard business insurance policies do not provide an adequate amount of coverage.
 When this happens, you can purchase umbrella insurance to fill in the gaps.
-Umbrella insurance is a form of extra liability coverage that adds an additional layer of security to those who face certain risks.
+Umbrella insurance is a form of extra liability coverage that adds a layer of security to those who face certain risks.

 Reach Out To Our Specialty Insurance Brokers

 Interested in learning more about public transportation insurance or want to acquire a public transportation insurance policy for your business?
-If so, contact the specialty insurance brokers at JMG Insurance Agency by calling 1.844.304.7332 or by requesting a quote online.
+If so, contact the specialty insurance brokers at JMG Insurance Corp by calling 1.844.304.7332 or by requesting a quote online.